IOTrainingKit/Training/ReadMe.md

-# 📘 Introduction to the Input-Output Analysis Training Kit
+# 📘 ESTEEM Training Kit

-Welcome to the **Input-Output Analysis Training Kit** — a structured, hands-on course designed to introduce key concepts and techniques in input-output (IO) modeling.
-Whether you're new to the topic or looking to sharpen your skills, this training package provides guided exercises, real-world data, and five core models to help you explore and apply IO methods effectively.
+Welcome to the **ESTEEM Training Kit** — an introductory and interactive course designed to equip you with the general tools to model macroeconomic constraints of the low-carbon transition, including sectoral transition dynamics, in developing countries.
+The course will provide information the theoretical concepts of IO modeling, a deep understanding of related modeling techniques, and a comprehensive overview of the ESTEEM model developed by the French Development Agency (AFD) focusing both on the static and dynamic approaches.
+This interactive training package provides background knowledge, guided exercises, real-world data, and four core models to help you explore and master the ESTEEM model effectively.

 ## 🎯 Objective

-This training kit aims to provide learners with a **clear, step-by-step understanding** of input-output analysis using real economic and environmental data.
-We walk through the construction of various models — from basic national IO tables to more advanced multi-regional environmental extensions — combining theoretical understanding with practical implementation.
+This training kit aims to provide learners with a clear, step-by-step understanding of the ESTEEM model in both its static and dynamic form, moving from **basic national input-output analysis** to the explicit construction of the **ESTEEM model** using advanced multi-regional IO databases, including various environmental extensions up until the construction of a fully-integrated **dynamic input-output model for the low-carbon transition**.

 ## 📊 Data Sources